-2015 (Columbus): Made 17 appearances (one start) in 2015, scoring one goal ... made his season debut with a substitute appearance at forward against Houston (March 7) ... came on again at forward against New York (March 28), at New England (April 11), vs. Philadelphia (April 25), vs. Seattle (May 9), at San Jose (May 16) and vs. Chicago (May 22) ... came on at halftime in the club’s international friendly vs. Valencia CF (May 27) ... made his first start of the season at Philadelphia (June 3), playing all 90 minutes ... came on as a substitute vs. Montreal (June 6), vs. LA (June 13), vs. New York (July 4), at Montreal (July 11), at Chicago (July 15), at NYCFC (August 29), vs. FC Dallas (September 6) and at Toronto (October 17) ... came on as a substitute in Crew SC’s final regular-season match, against D.C.
-United (October 25), scoring his first goal of the campaign ...
-Schoenfeld made a substitute appearance in Crew SC’s 2015 Lamar Hunt U.S. Open Cup Fourth Round contest at Richmond (June 17) ... started in the Round of 16 at Orlando (June 30).
+2015 (Columbus): Schoenfeld made 17 appearances (one start) in 2015, scoring one goal.
+He made his season debut with a substitute appearance at forward against Houston (March 7).
+He came on at halftime in the club’s international friendly vs. Valencia CF (May 27) and made his first start of the season at Philadelphia (June 3), playing all 90 minutes.
+He came on as a substitute in Crew SC’s final regular-season match, against D.C.
+United (October 25), scoring his first goal of the campaign.
+Schoenfeld did not make an appearance in the Audi 2015 MLS Cup Playoffs.
+He made a substitute appearance in Crew SC’s 2015 Lamar Hunt U.S. Open Cup Fourth Round contest at Richmond (June 17).
+He started in the Round of 16 at Orlando (June 30).

 2014 (Columbus/Dayton): Schoenfeld made 15 MLS appearances -- including seven starts -- on the season, recording three goals and one assist.
 He made 18 appearances -- including 15 starts -- and scored 12 goals for the Dayton Dutch Lions.
 While with Dayton, he scored the game-winning goal against Harrisburg (April 19).
 He scored two goals in a 4-3 loss against Harrisburg (May 17).
 Schoenfeld scored two goals in the match at Arizona (June 11) and tallied a hat trick at Charlotte (July 5).
 He made his MLS season debut in a substitute appearance at New York (July 12).
 He came on in the second half versus Montreal (July 19) and notched an assist on Bernardo Anor’s game-winning goal.
 Schoenfeld scored his first MLS goal of the season versus Houston (August 23).
 He made his first MLS start of 2014 versus Chivas USA (September 7) and continued in the starting lineup for the club’s next six matches, notching two goals at New York (October 19) for his first career MLS brace.
 He made his postseason debut by starting at forward in the Black & Gold’s opener versus New England (November 1).
 He did not dress for the second leg at the Revolution (November 9).
 Schoenfeld started in two Lamar Hunt U.S. Open Cup matches for Dayton: against Schwaben AC (May 15) and recorded a goal in the 5-2 loss to Indy Eleven (May 28).